gobolinux/Documentation/What-makes-GoboLinux-unique?.md

 `#!/usr/bin/env perl` or `#!/usr/bin/python` to the proper interpreter.

-This architecture -- installing each program under its own directory, and making executables, headers other resources available via symlinks -- has significant advantages:
+This architecture —installing each program under its own directory, and making executables, headers other resources available via symlinks— has significant advantages:

 -   different versions of libraries can coexist
 -   it's trivial to uninstall software